Aviation Academy

 No, the Aviation Academy is open to all students within the Peninsula School District who attend any of our comprehensive high schools—Peninsula High School, Gig Harbor High School, or Henderson Bay High School.
 While the program's home location is in the lower level of Henderson Bay High School, it is not exclusive to students from that school.

 The Academy provides hands-on, immersive learning experiences that extend well beyond the classroom.
-Students will spend a significant portion of their time engaged in lab-based activities at the Vintage Airplane Museum at the Tacoma Narrows Airport, participating in field trips to the Museum of Flight, and more.
+Students will spend a significant portion of their time at field trip locations, engaging in flight simulator and lab-based activities.
 These experiences are designed to create a dynamic and comprehensive aviation education for all enrolled students, regardless of their primary high school.

 -